MicroEJ/docs/ApplicationDeveloperGuide/UI/ui.rst

 The following schema shows the overall architecture and modules:

 .. figure:: images/ui_overview.png
-   :alt: Graphics User Interface Overview
+   :alt: Graphical User Interface Overview
    :align: center

-   Graphics User Interface Overview
+   Graphical User Interface Overview

 .. note::

-   This chapter describes the current Graphics User Interface version ``3``, provided by UI Pack version ``13.0.0`` or higher.
+   This chapter describes the current Graphical User Interface version ``3``, provided by UI Pack version ``13.0.0`` or higher.
-   If you are using the former Graphics User Interface version ``2`` (provided by MicroEJ UI Pack version up to ``12.4.x``), please refer to this `MicroEJ Documentation Archive <https://docs.microej.com/_/downloads/en/20201009/pdf/>`_.
+   If you are using the former Graphical User Interface version ``2`` (provided by MicroEJ UI Pack version up to ``12.4.x``), please refer to this `MicroEJ Documentation Archive <https://docs.microej.com/_/downloads/en/20201009/pdf/>`_.

 .. toctree::